 More specifically, the convoy was MS.1M based on the use of 9-kt merchant vessels while the essentially concurrent MF.1 used 13-kt vessels (10/14 July 1940).
 The ships for MS.1M were the 1,361-ton British Kirkland, 6,578-ton British Masirah, 3,204-ton Norwegian Novasli, 2,697-ton British Tweed and 2,726-ton British Zealand, which were loaded with supplies which were abundant in Malta but in acutely short supply in Alexandria.

-The escort for the MF.1 and MS.1M convoys was provided by Admiral Sir Andrew Cunningham’s Mediterranean Fleet in the form of the battleships Malaya, Ramillies, Royal Sovereign and Warspite, fleet carrier Eagle, light cruisers Caledon, Capetown, Gloucester, Liverpool, Neptune, Orion and Australian Sydney, and destroyers Dainty, Decoy, Defender, Diamond, Hasty, Havock, Hereward, Hero, Hostile, Hyperion, Ilex, Imperial, Janus, Jervis, Juno, Mohawk, Nubian, and Australian Stuart, Vampire, Voyager and Waterhen.
+The escort for the MF.1 and MS.1M convoys was provided by Admiral Sir Andrew Cunningham’s Mediterranean Fleet in the form of the battleships Malaya, Ramillies, Royal Sovereign and Warspite all armed with 15-in (381-mm) guns, the fleet carrier Eagle, the light cruisers Caledon, Capetown, Gloucester, Liverpool, Neptune, Orion and Australian Sydney, and the destroyers Dainty, Decoy, Defender, Diamond, Hasty, Havock, Hereward, Hero, Hostile, Hyperion, Ilex, Imperial, Janus, Jervis, Juno, Mohawk, Nubian, and Australian Stuart, Vampire, Voyager and Waterhen.

 And again as with MF.1, the operation was known by Admiral Sir Andrew Cunningham’s Mediterranean Fleet as 'MA5'.